 black school shoes.

-Grey skirt, pinafore dress or grey tailored trousers, blue or white polo shirt,
+Grey skirt, pinafore dress or grey tailored trousers, blue polo shirt,

 royal blue school-badged sweatshirt or cardigan, grey or white socks and